AlphaBravo7777/CS50_ProblemSets/pset4/bmp/README.md

 resize.c
 ---

-The program enlarges the original image a specified number of times and saves it to a new file
+This program enlarges the original image a specified number of times and saves it to a new file

 ### Build